Fare Thee Well: Celebrating 50 Years of the Grateful Dead: Simulcasts

 Due to the high demand for tickets to these concerts they were simulcast on large screens at multiple movie theaters and concert venues in the United States as well as made available live, for a fee, on YouTube and various pay per view services.
 Satellite radio service Sirius played the concerts, with a slight delay, on their Grateful Dead channel.
 The concerts were also simulcasted at movie theaters in the United States.
 The pay-per-view set a new record for a music event with more than 400,000 subscriptions, surpassing a 1999 simulcast by the Backstreet Boys which drew 160,000 subscriptions.

-Message from President Barack Obama
+Message from President Obama

-President Obama acknowledged the band in a special message that appeared in the official program for the event on July 3, 2015.
+US President Barack Obama acknowledged the band in a special message that appeared in the official program for the event on July 3, 2015.

-"Here's to fifty years of the Grateful Dead, an iconic American band that embodies the creativity, passion, and ability to bring people together that makes American music so great.
+Here's to fifty years of the Grateful Dead, an iconic American band that embodies the creativity, passion, and ability to bring people together that makes American music so great.
 Enjoy this weekend's celebration of your fans and legacy.
-And as Jerry would say, 'Let there be songs to fill the air.
+And as Jerry would say, "Let there be songs to fill the air."

 Weir, Lesh, Kreutzmann and Hart (as The Dead) had previously reunited to perform a concert at Penn State University called Change Rocks on October 12, 2008, in support of Obama's campaign.
 They later played two sets at the Mid-Atlantic Inaugural ball on January 20, 2009.